tsadams1973/website/blog/content/posts/api-ver/index.md

 tags: ["api", "versioning", "swashbuckle", "swagger"]
 ---

 Versioning is an important aspect of API design and implementation.
 We want to be able change our service and add new features while still providing a stable API that our users can consume.
-To that end I recently spent a little time with Microsoft's [aspnet-api-versioning](https://github.com/microsoft/aspnet-api-versioning) library to learn how it provides an easy way to add different verioning semantics to your API project.
+To that end I recently spent a little time with Microsoft's [aspnet-api-versioning](https://github.com/microsoft/aspnet-api-versioning) library to learn how it provides an easy way to add different versioning semantics to your API project.

 These libraries are really easy to get started with and there are a handful of useful [samples here](https://github.com/microsoft/aspnet-api-versioning/tree/master/samples).